 Have your ABCs in order to make your on-call and after hour techs work at peak efficiency for your company.

 - Availability - It’s important to know when your techs can work, this includes during work hours, and after hours.
 If a call comes in and your “on-call” technician(s) are already dispatched, you’ll know which technician might be able to pick up another job.
-Using new calendar events in Pointman, you can even schedule recurring events like “Mike has bowling every Thursday” so you never interrupt him, or waste time on the phone!
+Use your calendar software to schedule recurring events like “Mike has bowling every Thursday” so you never interrupt him, or waste time on the phone.

 - Back Ups - Of course, you will always have your primary on-call technician who gets the calls that come during their shift.
 However, sometimes there might be two calls that come in, or there might be a traffic event that would make his commute to the job practically impossible.
 That’s when the back-up comes in.
 Having a primary “on-call” technician and at least TWO other techs who are expecting calls will make your after-hour calls much simpler.
 You want to have 3 technicians on call, because you don’t want to miss any of those opportunities that come in after hours.
 You don’t want to miss out on the premium rates, after hour dispatch rate, & outstanding customer service.